After nearly 60 years bartending at Tiger’s Tap Room at Hotel Congress, our beloved octogenarian has learned some powerful lessons.

 “I’m 85 years old, 86 in May,” he reiterated.
 “A lot of people are in rocking chairs.
 This is my time to enjoy me.
 I do that by going home.”

 If you’ve always wanted to have a neighbor just like Tiger, you do.
-He’s in every Monday through Thursday from 11 a.m. to 4 p.m.
+Right now, he’s in every Monday, Thursday, and Friday from 10 a.m. – 3 p.m.
 He hopes you drop by.

 Tiger’s Tap Room at Hotel Congress is located at 311 Congress St. For more information, visit hotelcongress.com.